Meb Keflezighi: Personal life

 Keflezighi lives and trains in Tampa, where he moved in 2019 from his long-time home in San Diego.
-Meb also previously trained in Mammoth Lakes, California, and is a member of the New York Athletic Club.
+Keflezighi also previously trained in Mammoth Lakes, California, and is a member of the New York Athletic Club.

 Keflezighi is represented by his brother Merhawi, who as a UCLA undergraduate was a student manager for the Bruin men's basketball team (head student manager in 2001–02) and is a 2006 graduate of the UCLA School of Law.
-Meb and his wife Yordanos married in November 2004 and have three daughters: Sara, Fiyori, and Yohana.
+Keflezighi and his wife Yordanos married in November 2004 and have three daughters: Sara, Fiyori, and Yohana.